MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/supervisor-sentiment-monitoring.md

     > [!div class=mx-imgBorder]
     > ![Sentiment notification](../media/sentiment-notification.png "Sentiment notification")

-You can select the Monitor button, and starting seeing the customer summary and the communication panel.
-If the agent requires help, you can join chat.
+You can select the **Monitor** button, and see the customer summary and the communication panel.
+If the agent requires help, you can join the conversation.

 For example: